nyroDev/PhpTemplateBundle/README.md

 Moreover, the tag `templating.helper` is still working.
 You can still define your own PHP template helper by simply adding this tag, just like before.

+You can also implements the `NyroDev\PhpTemplateBundle\Helper\HelperInterface` interface in order to be available from your view using the alias return by `getAlias`.

 # Notes

 PHP Form templates does *NOT* work.